beetbox/aura/docs/api.rst

 .. http:get:: /aura/albums/(id)
     :synopsis: A specific album.

     An individual album resource.
-The response is a JSON object where ``data`` maps to a single album resource object.
+The response is a JSON object whose ``data`` key maps to a single album resource object.

 Required Attributes
 '''''''''''''''''''